CouncilofLorien/counciloflorien.github.io/docs/cards/S/sauron.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Manifestation of The Lidless Eye.
-Playable if your opponent is a Wizard and you have not revealed a Ringwraith.
-You are Sauron, not a Ringwraith.
-You maynot reveal a Ringwraith or play Ringwraith followers. +10 to your general influence.
-Discards and prevents the subsequent play of Bade to Rule.
-During your organization phase, you may bring a resource or character from your sideboard into your play deck and shuffle and there is no limit to the number of characters you may bring into play.
+> > _Manifestation of The Lidless Eye._ ***Playable if your opponent is a Wizard and you have not revealed a Ringwraith.*** You are Sauron, not a Ringwraith.
+You may not reveal a Ringwraith or play Ringwraith followers. +10 to your general influence.
+Discards and prevents the subsequent play of _Bade to Rule_.
+During your organization phase, you may bring a resource or character from your sideboard into your play deck and shuffle **and** there is no limit to the number of characters you may bring into play.
 Cannot be duplicated.
 >